-The United Nations has designated 2013 as the International Year of Water Cooperation.
+The United Nations has designated 2017 as the International Year of Sustainable Tourism for Development.
+For China, it is the year of the Rooster or Hen.

 Firstly, let us check the official public and bank holidays in India.....